 Oklahomans Seeking Treatment for Substance Abuse and Mental Illness

 A single-day count of people in substance abuse treatment in Oklahoma in 2015 found 16,783 individuals receiving help.
-Over 45 percent of those people reported struggling with drug and alcohol problems; 41 percent reported a drug problem only while almost 14 percent reported alcohol problems only.
-SAMHSA’s 2014 report found that most people over the age of 11 in Oklahoma who need help for drug abuse issues do not get it; between 2005 and 2013, on average 86.1 percent of people with illegal drug dependence or abuse did not get any treatment for substance problems in the year before being surveyed.
+Over 45% of those people reported struggling with drug and alcohol problems; 41% reported a drug problem only while almost 14% reported alcohol problems only.
+SAMHSA’s 2014 report found that most people over the age of 11 in Oklahoma who need help for drug abuse issues do not get it; between 2005 and 2013, on average 86% of people with illegal drug dependence or abuse did not get any treatment for substance problems in the year before being surveyed.

 In 2009, state-funded substance abuse treatment facilities in Oklahoma saw 1,500 older adults (over the age of 49) seek treatment.
-Nearly 78 percent of those admissions were men.
-About 82 percent of Oklahomans age 50 and up who entered substance abuse treatment were on the state’s Medicaid program, and 10 percent had Medicare insurance.
+Nearly 78% of those admissions were men.
+About 82% of Oklahomans age 50 and up who entered substance abuse treatment were on the state’s Medicaid program, and 10% had Medicare insurance.

 A 2015 report stated that an estimated 111,000 adults in Oklahoma with mental illness are uninsured.
 Unfortunately, waiting lists are long for people without insurance who cannot afford to pay out of pocket for needed treatment for substance abuse, mental health, or both.
 A 2016 news article states that the Oklahoma Department of Mental Health and Substance Abuse Services reported about 600-800 people are typically on waiting lists to receive care at state-contracted facilities, with priority admissions for those with severe substance abuse problems.

-According to national data from 2015, the primary drug of choice of individuals over age 11 at admission to substance abuse treatment was:
+According to national data from 2015, the primary drug of choice of individuals over the age of 11 at admission to substance abuse treatment was:

-- Methamphetamine or amphetamine accounted for between 98 and 99 percent of stimulant admissions
+- Methamphetamine or amphetamine: about 99% of stimulant admissions

 Nonviolent Crime and Incarceration Due to Substances or Mental Health